RajatDodwadkar/House_Price_Prediction/README.md

 step 3 :
 Run the code.
-Vary the alpha value and observe the change in cost function Vs epochs curve.
+Vary the alpha value and observe the change in cost function vs epochs curve.

 step 4 :